kubernetes/enhancements/keps/sig-node/4176-cpumanager-spread-cpus-preferred-policy/README.md

 SIG Architecture for cross-cutting KEPs).
 -->

-# KEP-4176: A new Static Policy to spread Hyperthreads across physical CPUs to better utilize CPU Cache
+# KEP-4176: A new static policy to prefer allocating cores from different CPUs on the same socket

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good